 In addition, we also found that a simple software change to the Long Range Reconnaissance Imager (LORRI), which we use for most distant KBO observations and searches, will allow the instrument to downlink data more efficiently and improve its observations of KBOs in the distance.
 We have already implemented the software change on our testing simulator, and will upload to the spacecraft this summer.
 We then plan to begin using it for new KBO observations beginning around Sept.
 1.

 This sequence of images from the Long Range Reconnaissance Imager (LORRI) shows UT from behind as New Horizons departed shortly after flyby.

 What else is coming up for New Horizons?

 With all of the planning these activities require, it's easy to see how we on the New Horizons team are very busy turning 1's and 0's into discoveries and other kinds of results.

-Well, that's it for now.
-I'll write again soon.
-Until then, I hope you'll keep exploring — just as we do!
+And that's my report for now.
+I plan to write again in the late summer.
+Meanwhile, I hope you'll keep on exploring — just as we do!

 There are many ways to follow New Horizons news and commentary on social media!
 You can find others by searching on the Web.